About Fort Knox, Kentucky

 Fort Knox is home to America's gold bullion reserves, totaling approximately 147 million ounces, and is primarily a large military facility with a day population of around 40,000 people.
 The town of Fort Knox has a population of 10,124 people, as of the 2010 U.S. census.
 Almost 15% of the population was African American, 17% were Hispanic and 70.3% were white.

 The median household income in 2014-2018 was $60,367, which is higher than the state median of $48,392, according to census data.
 About 33% of residents of this town have a bachelor's degree or higher, and about 12% of residents speak a language besides English at home.

 In addition to the bullion depository, residents and visitors will find the General George Patton Museum at Fort Knox.
 Other attractions in the area include Armor Unit Memorial Park, Saunders Springs and Fort Duffield.

 Louisville has about seven options for students, including Bellarmine University, Jefferson Community and Technical College and Spalding University.
-University of Louisville is also found here and offers undergraduate and graduate programs to around 22,000 students.
-Ranked as the 91st best public school in the nation by U.S. News & World Report in 2016, it also has several graduate programs ranked within the top 100, including its part-time MBA (93rd), education (78th), social work (32nd) and law (92nd) programs, based on U.S. News' rankings of graduate programs.
+University of Louisville is also found here and offers undergraduate and graduate programs to around 21,000 students.
+Tied as the 192nd best public school in the nation by U.S. News & World Report in 2020, it also has several graduate programs ranked within the top 110, including its part-time MBA (tied for 106th), education (tied for 84th), social work (tied for 44th) and law (tied for 99th) programs, based on U.S. News' rankings of graduate programs.